0xeb-bp/0xeb-bp.github.io/_posts/2019-11-21-practical-guide-pass-the-ticket.markdown

 ![image 7](/assets/images/practical-guide-pass-the-ticket/7.png)

-Now that the ticket file is in the correct format, we specify the location of the `.ccache` file by setting the `KRB5CCNAME` environment variable and use `klist` to verify everything looks correct:
+Now that the ticket file is in the correct format, we specify the location of the `.ccache` file by setting the `KRB5CCNAME` environment variable and use `klist` to verify everything looks correct (if optional Kerberos client was installed, klist is just used as a sanity check):

     export KRB5CCNAME=/path/to/.ccache
     klist